 With larger organizations, extra licensing costs or hardware costs can add up quickly.

-Businesses who use a mix of legacy and newer multi-function printers will need to purchase specialized third party pull printing software along with a release station.
+Businesses that use a mix of legacy and newer multi-function printers will need to purchase specialized third-party pull printing software along with a release station.

 These software licenses usually charge by user and device, so the cost will vary depending on the size of your organization.